cakephp/docs/en/intro/conventions.rst

 =======================

-When navigating the CakePHP source code fields are often referred to as columns when dealing with the schema sometimes keys and are often refererred to as properties within entities.
+When navigating the CakePHP source code fields are often referred to as columns when dealing with the schema sometimes keys and are often referred to as properties within entities.

 When looking for schema columns, database fields and entity properties, make